 DR: And the number of unaffiliated just increasing across the generations.
 So that’s just a statistical measure of what we’re seeing in so many other instances.
 And yet the context in world religions is that Christianity is growing by leaps and bounds in other countries.
 And one of the questions I, I just wonder and worry about is: well, is that going to be the church of empire in another cultural idiom?

-Dave Koetje: And I fear very much like you do that, that that’s just going to be a different face, but it’s going to be the same empire.
+Dave Koetje: And I fear very much like you do that that’s just going to be a different face, but it’s going to be the same empire.

 DR: Yeah.
 Yeah.
 Which raises the question, I think: What does the American church have to offer, if anything?
 What have we learned?
 What?
 I don’t know.
 I don’t know the answer to that, but it is something I wonder about.